Ranked #1 Children's Hospital by U.S. News & World Report

 Patient and family resources at Boston Children's Hospital

-Boston Children’s Clinical Genetics Program provides diagnostic services and genetic counseling for patients and families with birth defects and other developmental problems.
+Boston Children’s Division of Genetics and Genomics provides diagnostic services and genetic counseling for patients and families with birth defects and other developmental problems.

 The hospital’s Gait Laboratory uses state-of-the-art diagnostic technologies to evaluate children with complex walking difficulties.